ICIQ/iciq.github.io/research.md

  - Optical pumping on the nanofiber platform for atomic state preparation.
  - Atomic cooling protocols on the trapped atomic ensemble on nanofiber and photonic structures.

- {% include image.html img="/assets/img/NanofiberScheme.png" width="600px" title="Spectroscopy on a nanofiber-trapped atom ensemble system"
+ {% include image.html img="/assets/img/NanofiberScheme.png" width="600px" title="Spectroscopy on a nanofiber-trapped atom ensemble system" caption="Fig 1.
-  caption="Fig 1.
 Polarization spectroscopy on an optical nanofiber coupled atomic ensemble system.
-Published on [X. Qi, B. Q. Baragiola, P. S. Jessen, I. H. Deutsch, Phys.
-Rev. A 93, 023817](http://journals.aps.org/pra/abstract/10.1103/PhysRevA.93.023817)." %}
+Published in [X. Qi, B. Q. Baragiola, P. S. Jessen, I. H. Deutsch, Phys.
+Rev. A 93, 023817(2016)](http://journals.aps.org/pra/abstract/10.1103/PhysRevA.93.023817)." %}

 In addition, through establishing the theoretical foundation of light-atom interaction on the nanofiber platform, I hope to reach the regime of nonlinear interaction between photons for quantum simulations/computations/communications, and to deeply understand the quantum behaviors of atoms and photons and the role of nanophotonic geometries for better integratable photonic systems for quantum information processing.